markfisher1/eCommerce-app-with-Ruby-on-Rails/CHANGELOG/README.md

 #Changelog
 For better tutoring all significant changes will be kept under this log.

+## [v0.6.4] > Fix product image nil scenarios

+- Fix exception where product image data-attribute was nil due to lack of image.

 ## [v0.6.3] > Define default product picture

 - Attribute default product picture if none is found in our records.